The Roads department is responsible for road maintenance and repairs. Preventative maintenance extends the service life of roads.

 Average condition, not an immediate safety concern.
 Priority 2 areas are re-inspected annually.

 Good condition, not a safety concern.
 This generally includes aesthetic issues such as chips, hairline cracking and minor settlements.
 Priority 3 areas are monitored on a bi-annual basis.

 Grading is done as necessary to reduce rutting and potholes.
 Gravel is added as required to maintain the roads to a rural standard.
 Calcium chloride is applied on an annual basis, on either side of rural residences driveways to reduce the amount of dust for qualified residents.

 Find out more about dust control, including how to apply for additional dust control.

-Public Works removes all debris such as garbage, broken glass and furniture as well as deceased animals from roadways and ditches.
+The Roads department removes debris such as garbage, broken glass, furniture and dead animals from roadways and ditches.

-If you have questions regarding a missing pet that may be deceased, contact Public Works.
+If you have questions regarding a missing pet that may be deceased, contact the Parks department.